JvH151291/test01/intro_tech_tools.md

 But how do we actually execute the script?
 For this, I have written a simple bash script that helps you run it.
 Don't worry, all you have to do in the exercise is specifying the sql script and I will show you how to run it.

-> Remark: You could also achieve the same thing (i.e. initialize and populate the table) all from within Python with the `psycopg` package.
+> Remark: You could also achieve the same thing (i.e. initialize and populate the table) all from within Python with the `psycopg2` package.
 But we thought it would be illustrative to use the actual sql syntax to do it.
-If you want to follow the pythonic way, [this]([psycopg](https://www.psycopg.org/psycopg3/docs/basic/usage.html) link gets you started.
+If you want to follow the pythonic way, [this]([psycopg2](https://www.psycopg.org/psycopg3/docs/basic/usage.html) link gets you started.

 To run the script you can issue the following command: